The difference between free and premium Shopify themes

 More built-in features

-Browse the Shopify theme store and compare the difference in features between free and paid themes.
+Compare the difference in features between free and paid themes.
 Whether it’s a “quick buy” button, homepage slideshow, integrated Instagram feed, or embedded video, premium theme features far outweigh those of free themes.

 Feature sets often determine which theme works best for your store.
 For two examples of extremely feature-rich themes, check out Empire by Pixel Union and Turbo by Out of the Sandbox.
 Even if you don’t think you need all of these features right now, you may be better off going with one of these options so you can start using them down the line.